High-Dimensional Inference for Cluster-Based Graphical Models: Numerical Results

 The simulation is repeated 100 times.
 To compare with our Benjamini-Yekutieli based FDR procedure, we also report the empirical FDR based on the more classical Benjamini-Hochberg procedure.
 That is, we apply the same procedures 1-4, but in step 5 we replace the FDR cutoff in (\ref{eqn:selection_rule_av}) with the Benjamini-Hochberg (B-H) cutoff, i.e.,

 Table \ref{fig:synth_fdr} compares the empirical FDR based on our method with the B-H procedure under different $m, K$ settings when $d=400$.
 When $m$ is relatively large (e.g., $m=20$), both methods can control FDR on average, although our method is relatively more conservative.
 As expected, the FDR control problem becomes more challenging for large $K$ and small $m$.
 In this case the graph contains more nodes and each cluster contains fewer variables.
-We observe that when $m=5$ our method can still control FDR reasonably well but the B-H method produces empirical FDR far beyond the nominal level, especially for the hub graph.
-The inferior performance of the B-H procedure is due to the fact that the dependence among the test statistics is not accounted in the B-H method.
+We observe that when $m=5$ our method can still control FDR reasonably well but the B-H method produces empirical FDR far beyond the nominal level, especially for hub graphs.
+The inferior performance of the B-H procedure is due to the fact that the dependence among the test statistics is not accounted for, demonstrating that the B-Y procedure is indeed necessary at least in the current simulation settings.
 Finally, we examine the empirical power of the FDR procedure under each scenario, which is defined as

 where $\cH_1$ is the set of alternative hypothesis.
 Table \ref{fig:synth_fdr_pow} gives the empirical power of our FDR procedure, and the B-H procedure when $d=400$.
 It shows that our procedure and the B-H procedure have very high power in all scenarios.
 The same phenomenon is observed when $d$ is large, i.e., $d=1000$; see Tables \ref{fig:synth_fdr_highd} and \ref{fig:synth_fdr_pow_highd}.
-In summary, the proposed procedure can identify most signals in the graph with well controlled FDR.
+In summary, our proposed procedure can identify most of the signals in the graph while keeping FDR well controlled.

+\begin{remark}[Inexact Recovery] While our FORCE algorithm guarantees the estimated number of clusters is always $K$ since we use the true value $K$ as the input, the recovered partition $\hat G$ may still differ from the true partition $G^*$.
+In order to compare our results to the ground-truth, we need to find an ``aligned`` version of $\bThetaS$ (or $\bOmegaS$).
+Specifically, we calculate the mapping $f:[K]\rightarrow[K]$ defined by